hack-gpon/hack-gpon.github.io/ont-UFiber-UF-Instant.md

 ### Interchangeable firmware with

+Warning
+{: .label .label-red }

-N.B. can be used as universal GPON stick with V2801F rootfs, but only with stock UF kernel (4.3.1) - needed for Laser controller
+can be used as universal GPON stick with V2801F rootfs, but only with stock UF kernel (4.3.1) - needed for Laser controller

 - [ODI DFP-34X-C2C](ont-ODI-DFP-34X-C2C)
 - [VSOL V2801F](ont-vsol-V2801F)